 ESP guitars once seemed out of reach for most musicians.
 It feels like not all that long ago that they made their mark with custom guitars for big name players, but now with the LTD line ESP guitars are accessible for almost every level of guitarist.

-The ESP LTD V-300 has a great modern v-shape and some interesting appointments.
-It features a mahogany body with a set-thru maple neck and rosewood fingerboard, a pair of EMG 81 active pickups and string-thru design with Tune-o-matic bridge.
+The ESP LTD Arrow 401 has a great modern v-shape and some interesting appointments.
+It features a mahogany body with a pau ferro fingerboard, a pair of EMG 81/85 active pickups and Floyd Rose Special bridge.

-One of the coolest things about this guitar is the set-thru neck.
-That might seem like a typo, but no. It’s a relatively unusual way of putting together a guitar that results in excellent tone, sustain and stability.
+One of the coolest things about this guitar is the neck-thru build.
+That might seem like a typo, but no. It’s a relatively unusual way of putting a V-style guitar together that results in excellent tone, sustain and stability.

-Unlike bolt-on neck like we typically see in V guitars, or a set-neck design that involves gluing the neck into a pocket in the body, or a neck-thru design that usually means two body wings are glued onto a neck piece, this design involves deep-setting a neck piece into a solid body.
-Pretty cool!
+Unlike bolt-on neck like we typically see in V guitars, or a set-neck design that involves gluing the neck into a pocket in the body, a neck-thru design involves two body wings that are glued onto a neck piece.

 Some players need something a little hotter, and a little more modern.
-ESP LTD is known for building amazing metal guitars, and the V 300 is a sharp-looking instrument made for extreme music.
+ESP LTD is known for building amazing metal guitars, and the Arrow-401 is a sharp-looking instrument made for extreme music.

 Dean is another strong contender in the v-guitar arena, and has been since the ‘70s.
 Some of the best Dean Vs are Dave Mustaine signature instruments.
 Mustaine is a god in the world of heavy metal, and huge influence in the world of thrash metal guitar.
 As an former member of Metallica who went on to blaze his own trail with the legendary Megadeth, he knows a thing or two about what makes a great metal guitar.

 From his early days playing B.C.
 Rich guitars, to the glory days with Jackson, and now with his own signature Dean V guitars, Mustaine has left his mark on the guitar world.

-This is an instrument with a unique vibe about it, and worth checking out if you are looking for a cool v-shaped guitar, and especially if you are into Megadeth.
+The Mustain DVMTs are instruments with a unique vibe about them.
+They are worth checking out if you are looking for a cool v-shaped guitar, and especially if you are into Megadeth.
 If not, I suggest checking out the V Select.